MicrosoftDocs/sdk-api/sdk-api-src/content/dvbsiparser/nf-dvbsiparser-idvblogicalchannel2descriptor-getlistrecordlogicalchannelandvisibility.md

 ### -param bListIndex [in]

 Specifies the channel list record number, indexed from zero.
-Call the <a href="https://msdn.microsoft.com/13a439d1-c6b6-49ab-a41e-caa27e320f37">GetCountOfLists</a>
-  method to get the number of channel list records in the logical channel descriptor.
+Call the <a href="https://msdn.microsoft.com/13a439d1-c6b6-49ab-a41e-caa27e320f37">GetCountOfLists</a>method to get the number of channel list records in the logical channel descriptor.

 ### -param bRecordIndex [in]

 Specifies the service record number, indexed from zero.
-Call the <a href="https://msdn.microsoft.com/ca9cac1c-1e4a-4ea2-b44f-d037e9e8197e">GetListCountOfRecords</a>
-  method to get the number of service records in the logical channel descriptor.
+Call the <a href="https://msdn.microsoft.com/ca9cac1c-1e4a-4ea2-b44f-d037e9e8197e">GetListCountOfRecords</a>method to get the number of service records in the logical channel descriptor.